mounikasrinivasarao/calculate-bmi/README.md

 The BMI Calculator project can be extended with the following features:

 Graphical User Interface (GUI): Develop a GUI using libraries like Tkinter or PyQt for a more user-friendly experience.
-Advanced Metrics: Include additional health metrics such as Body Fat Percentage, Basal Metabolic Rate (BMR), and Waist-to-Height Ratio.
+Advanced Metrics: Include additional health metrics such as Body Fat Percentage, Basal Metabolic Rate (BMR), and waist-to-high ratio.
 Mobile App: Create a mobile application for Android and iOS platforms to reach a wider audience.
 Multilingual Support: Add support for multiple languages to cater to non-English speaking users.
 Contributing